GoogleFeud/ts-runtime-checks/README.md

 #### Str<settings>

-More detailed string requirements.
 Allows you to check whether the string matches a regex, or whether it's a certain length.

 ```ts
 function test(a: Assert<Str<{